Henrik Hedman: Career

-In 2020, Hedman stayed with DragonSpeed to compete in his first full-time season in the LMP2 class of the IMSA SportsCar Championship alongside Hanley for the full season and Colin Braun, Harrison Newey and Gustavo Menezes for the endurance rounds.
+In 2020, Hedman stayed with DragonSpeed to compete in his first full-time season in the LMP2 class of the IMSA SportsCar Championship, sharing an Oreca 07 with Hanley for the full season and Colin Braun, Harrison Newey and Gustavo Menezes for the endurance rounds.
 Despite winning the 24 Hours of Daytona and the fourth round at Road America, DragonSpeed abruptly interrupted the program to focus their resources for that year's 24 Hours of Le Mans.

 With DragonSpeed returning to the FIA World Championship after a one-year absence, so did Hedman, joining Hanley and Juan Pablo Montoya in the team's LMP2 Pro-Am entry.
 In the six-race season, the trio took a class win at the 24 Hours of Le Mans, along with three more podiums to finish fourth in the class standings.
 Also returning to ELMS in 2021, Hedman took part in the Pro-Am class in the first four rounds alongside Hanley and a rotating door of drivers.

 Hedman scaled back his racing program for 2022, racing in the IMSA SportsCar Championship alongside Juan Pablo Montoya from Sebring onwards, as Sebastián Montoya joined them for the Michelin Endurance Cup.
 Hedman took a lone win at Mid-Ohio and two more podiums, at Laguna Seca and Road Atlanta, to finish fourth in the LMP2 standings.

 Hedman then returned to the European Le Mans Series in 2023 alongside the Montoya father-son duo, where they only scored a best result of fifth twice and were seventh in the LMP2 Pro-Am points at season's end.
-Following that, Hedman made two one-off appearances in the IMSA SportsCar Championship in 2024, racing in LMP2 at Sebring, and racing in GTD at Indianapolis.
+Following that, Hedman made two one-off appearances in the IMSA SportsCar Championship in 2024, racing in LMP2 at Sebring, and racing a Ferrari 296 GT3 in GTD at Indianapolis.

+After not racing in 2025, Hedman returned to DragonSpeed to field a Chevrolet Corvette Z06 GT3.R in the GTD class of the 2026 IMSA SportsCar Championship.
+After a crash at the 12 Hours of Sebring, in which he picked up an undisclosed injury, Hedman competed in the following three races, before withdrawing from the rest of the season.
+He was replaced by co-driver Casper Stevenson at Mosport, while Alec Udell replaced him at Road America and Indianapolis.

+Personal life

+Hedman was born in Stockholm in 1968, and lives in Fort Lauderdale, Florida.
+Hedman co-founded Swedish investment firm Pan Capital in 1998 with Pär Olof Sandå and Claes-Henrik Julander, whom he had met while working at Swedbank.
+He has also managed several Florida-based companies, including 10 Star, his primary sponsor at DragonSpeed, and NAP Asset Acquisitions.
+Hedman was a director at two Maltese offshore companies that featured in the Paradise Papers, and set up another investment firm, KB18 Företagsförädling, in Örebro in 2013.

+Hedman's son, William, is also a racing driver in GT America.